19hours/sg-statutes/Acts/Competition Act.md

 but includes any vehicle;

-“public interest consideration” means national or public security, defence and such other considerations as the Minister may, by order published in the Gazette, prescribe;
+“public interest consideration” means national or public security, defence and such other considerations as the Minister may, by order published in theGazette, prescribe;

 “section 34 prohibition” means the prohibition referred to in section 34(1);